 (F) UBE passing score.
 The passing score will be established from time to time by the Nebraska Supreme Court.
 The passing score for the bar examination is currently a score of 270 on a single administration of the examination, determined by the scaled score on the MBE (multiple choice) weighted at 50 percent, the scaled score on the MPT weighted at 20 percent, and the scaled score on the MEE weighted at 30 percent.
 The passing score for the MPRE is currently 85.

 (G) Stale scores.
-Passing scores on the UBE and the MPRE will be accepted for admission in Nebraska no longer than 5 years after the release of the passing score.
+Passing scores on the UBE, non-UBE qualifying bar exams, and the MPRE will be accepted for admission in Nebraska no longer than 3 years after the release of the passing score.

 (H) Examination results/Commission reports.
 As soon as practicable after the conclusion of the examination, the Commission will make a written report to the Court of its recommendations.
 Upon a determination by the Commission that an applicant possesses all of the requirements of eligibility for admission to the bar and that he or she has successfully passed the UBE and MPRE, the Commission shall recommend to the Court that such applicant is eligible for admission.

 (I) Notice to applicant.
 The Court shall notify, in writing, each applicant whether he or she has passed or failed the examination.
-All applicants who are approved by the Court will be admitted to practice upon taking the oath prescribed by law.
+All applicants who are approved by the Court will be admitted to practice upon taking the oath prescribed by law and by filing an executed oath card with the Attorney Services Division of the Nebraska Supreme Court.
+No applicant shall be admitted as a licensed attorney in Nebraska until her or she has returned an executed oath card to the Attorney Services Division of the Nebraska Supreme Court.

 (J) Destruction of examinations.
 Unless otherwise directed by the Court, the Commission, or as provided in § 3-121, all examination papers shall be destroyed by the director 1 year after each examination.